mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
-initialization of the particles is much simpler now
+initialization of the `Particle`s is much simpler now
-so is drawing, and updating. all of the interesting logic related to the particle system is comfortably in a class called particle system.
+so is drawing, and updating. all of the interesting logic related to the particle system is comfortably in the `ParticleSystem` class.

+### scene
+test the code, showing lots of particles exploding

+### voice
 I do want to make a special note here: this tutorial took me a long time to plan, edit, rewrite, record, and edit again.
-	during that time, the particle system went through significant changes.
+	during that time, the `ParticleSystem` went through significant changes.
-	developing this particle system is not as easy as this tutorial made it look.
+	developing a particle system is not as easy as this tutorial made it look.
-	when I first developed the game, I made the particle system much later, and it was bigger, more robust, for different kinds of particle systems.
+	when I first developed the game, I made the particle system much later, bigger, and more robust, for different kinds of particles.
-	after I realized that I really only use the explosion particle, I greatly simplified the particle system.
+	after I realized that I really only use the explosion particle, I greatly simplified it.
 		I also moved this implementation earlier in the tutorial, to really utilize rendering optimizations sooner.
 	if you are having trouble getting the particle system working, know that there is nothing wrong with you. this was difficult.
 	you are practicing hard programming right now. it is good practice when it's difficult. slow down, pay attention, and take a break if you need to.
 	you don't need to feel like you have to rush through this. slow is smooth, and smooth is fast.

-`scene`
-test

-`scene`
+---

+## Zoom In and Out

+### scene
 src/Program.cs
 ```
 ...